TrimAgency/angular-2-starter-template/README.md

 Set the this.title in app.component.ts to your project name for document title.

+## Adding 3rd Part Libraries

+For css or scss files add path to .angular-cli.json "styles" array.
+For js dependencies add to package.json via `yarn add` [name of dependency] and add path of file to .angular-cli.json "scripts" array.
+If @typings exist for library install via `yarn add @types\` [library name].
+If @typings DO NOT exist add a typing for that library manually in the custom_typings.d.ts file.
+For example in the custom_typings.d.ts add `declare module 'typeless-package';` Then in your component or file, `import * as typelessPackage from 'typeless-package';`.
+For more information see https://github.com/angular/angular-cli/wiki/stories-third-party-lib.

 ## Development server

 Run `ng serve` for dev server.
 Navigate to `http://localhost:4200/`.